oscaram007/webforge/README.md

 ## 💬 The Simple Version of All of That

-> Building something like WebForge well requires expertise across many areas —
+> Building something like WebForge well requires expertise across many areas:
 > technical knowledge, methodical problem-solving, and the discipline to keep
 > improving until the hard parts are as solid as the easy parts.

 The version numbers are not decoration.
 Each one represents a real cycle:

 ```
-Build something → Use it → Find the problems → Fix them → Repeat
+Building something → Using it → Finding the problems → Fixing them → Repeating continuously
 ```

-That cycle — more than any individual technique — is the skill.
+That cycle, more than any individual technique, is the actual skill.

 ---